What to see in India’s Spiti Valley – Wild Voyager Blog

 The sparkling water and the scenic landscapes around the lake are a sight to behold.
 In this serene location, you can hear the gushing of the crystal-clear water distinctly.
 Chandratal is also a photographer’s paradise with its photogenic views.

-The lush surroundings, snowy peaks, and pristine environment in Chandratal makes it an ideal destination for trekking and camping.
-Trekkers can hike through the glaciers of Rohtang and Kunzum pass on the way to Chandratal.
+The lush surroundings, snowy peaks, and pristine environment in Chandratal make it an ideal destination for trekking and camping.
+Trekkers can hike through the glaciers of Rohtang and Kunzum Pass on the way to Chandratal.

 4. Kibber

-Kibber is situated at an altitude of 4205 meters and is one of the highest inhabited villages in Spiti Valley.
+Kibber is situated at an altitude of 4205 metres and is one of the highest inhabited villages in the Spiti Valley.
 It is one of the many picture-perfect hamlets in Spiti that you can visit.

 Kibber Village in the Spiti Valley